jswelling/CMU-MS-DAS-Vis-S24/docs/grammar_of_graphics_body.md

 * `knitr` - Dynamic report generation with better control and more polished output than jupyter notebooks ([knitr](https://github.com/yihui/knitr))

+# ggplot2

+"system for declaratively creating graphics, based on The Grammar of Graphics.
+You provide the data, tell ggplot2 how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details"

+Purists argue for the underpinning philosophy of visualization based on the rigorous grammar of graphics.

+In practice, you don't have to engage in the theory explicitly to take advantage of its flexibility and simplicity.

+ggplot is over 10 years old and has over 100 registered ([extensions](https://exts.ggplot2.tidyverse.org/gallery/))

 *plotnine* is a Python implementation of ggplot2.
 Compare with *seaborn*, which is similar conceptually but more pythonic.
 (More on seaborn later).